Jump to:

 Patho-anatomy/physiology

 Spinal tumors cause neurologic injury by invading or compressing nerve tissues of the spinal cord or spinal nerves.
 Edema around the tumor can increase compression.
+Both invasion and compression of the cord can result in clinical presentation of a spinal cord injury.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)